We are not offering free seeds at this time.

-If you intend to keep your seeds in storage for more than a few months, we recommend that you take them out of their packages, and let them air dry for three months before storing them in your freezer in an airtight container.
+If you intend to keep your seeds in storage for more than a few months, we recommend that you let them air dry without any packaging for three months before storing them in your freezer in an airtight container.

-At this time of the year, indoor stratification (in the fridge) is recommended for these plants.
-Instructions on the process can be found on the North American Native Plant Society website.
-You can also watch videos from the Waterloo Wildflower Seed Library and Wildflower Farm.
-Please note that you cannot simply put the seed envelope in the fridge; you need a plastic bag and some other form of material (soil, paper towel or paper coffee filter) to ensure sufficient moisture level
+When CMS is required, you cannot simply put the seed envelope in the fridge; you need some other form of material (soil, paper towel or paper coffee filter) to ensure sufficient moisture level

 During the summer, sow seeds directly in the soil at the end of after the blooming time.
-A rule of thumb is to cover the seeds with soil approximately the height of the seed.
-Specific blooming timeframe are available on the Prairie Moon Nursery website.
+A rule of thumb is to lightly cover the seeds with soil Specific blooming timeframe are available on the Prairie Moon Nursery website.
 Seeds will typically germinate the following spring.